 Note: An employee of ten years or more can be laid off with 8 weeks' notice for shortage of work or due to an elimination of a position.

-It is important to know that the Labour Standards Code says that an employee’s employment is not broken if a business is transferred or sold in any manner.
-If an employee worked for both the seller and purchaser of a business, when the employee’s employment comes to end, he/she may be entitled to notice that the job is ending or pay in lieu of notice based on how long the employee worked with both the past owner and the person who bought the business.
+It is important to know that the Labour Standards Code says that an employee's employment is not broken if a business is transferred or sold in any manner.
+If an employee worked for both the seller and purchaser of a business, when the employee's employment comes to end, the employee may be entitled to notice that the job is ending or pay in lieu of notice based on how long the employee worked with both the past owner and the person who bought the business.

 If an employee has been employed with an employer for less than ten years, the employer does not need a reason to end the employee's employment but the employer may be required to provide the employee with written notice or pay in lieu of notice.